Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/sprints/sprint-0/task-1-create-scrum-structure.md

 - [x] Create the `scrum.pmo` directory.
 - [x] Add `roles` and `sprints` subfolders.
 - [x] Document the structure and naming conventions in `process.md`.
+- [ ] Add `[task:uuid]` and `[subtask:uuid]` policies to PO process; ensure all tasks carry UUID tags.
+- [ ] Ensure first-line backlinks are present and unique in all sprint tasks.

 ## Requirements
 - The directory structure must match the SCRUM conventions.
 - `process.md` must clearly document the conventions.
+- UUID, backlink, and MAIN/SUBTASK numbering policies must be captured.

 ## Acceptance Criteria
 - Directory structure exists as specified.
 - `process.md` documents the conventions clearly.
+- All Sprint 0 tasks comply with backlink and UUID policies.

 ## QA Audit & User Feedback
 - All feedback and audit entries must be timestamped (UTC) and documented in this section.